 12. Gender Neutral Haircut

-Some haircuts look good on everyone and are not considered to have any specific feminine or masculine elements to them.
-The hair can be cut short, medium length, or long, and will work with all hair textures and types.
+Gender Neutral haircuts look good on everyone and are not considered to have any specific feminine or masculine elements them.
+The hair can be cut short, medium or long and will work with all hair textures and types.
 The key is to opt for a simple cut that will complement the face shape and require minimal styling.
 A few options include a long bob, shag haircut, wolf cut, or buzz cut.

 13. Short Bangs

-Short bangs are the effortlessly cool look your child will love.
+Short bangs are effortlessly cool looks your child will love.
 They are cut high on the forehead and are a great option for a child who wants to try out bangs but does not want the hassle of styling them.
 Bangs look great with most haircuts because they are flattering and youthful, but they can be annoying, especially when worn longer.
-Short bangs will eliminate this problem, while still letting your little one experiment with their hairstyle.
+Short bangs will eliminate this problem while still letting your little one experiment with their hairstyle.

 14. Mop Haircut

 If you are looking for a cute hairstyle for your little boy that is easy to style and has a laidback, relaxed aesthetic, look no further than the mop haircut.
-This cut is for medium-length hair with the hair kept slightly longer on the top than the back and sides.
+This cut is for medium-length hair, with the hair kept slightly longer on the top than the back and sides.
 It also features a fringe which creates a youthful finish.
-The mop complements naturally textured hair, which will create a messy and unstructured finish.
+The mop complements naturally textured hair, creating a messy and unstructured finish.